 Selecting seed sounds

-To avoid sounds having lexicalized or conventionalized onomatopoeic forms in English, we used inanimate categories of environmental sounds.
-Using an odd-one-out norming procedure (N=105 participants), an initial set of 36 sounds in 6 categories was reduced to a final set of 16 "seed" sounds: 4 sounds in each of 4 categories.
-The purpose of this norming procedure was to reach a set of approximately equally distinguishable sounds within each category by systematically removing the sounds that stood out in each category.
-The results of the norming procedure are shown in Fig. S1.
-The four final categories were: water, glass, tear, zipper.
-The final 16 seed sounds can be downloaded from here: osf.io/n6g7d/download.
+To avoid sounds with lexicalized or conventionalized onomatopoeic forms in English, we used inanimate categories of environmental sounds.
+To select sounds that were equally distinguishable within each category, we used an odd-one-out norming procedure (N=105 participants; see Fig. S1), resulting in a final set of 16 sounds, 4 in each of 4 categories: glass, tear, water, zipper.

 Collecting vocal imitations

-Participants (N=94) recruited from Amazon Mechanical Turk were paid to participate in an online version of the children's game of "Telephone".
-Participants were instructed that they would hear some sound and their task is to reproduce it as accurately as possible using their computer microphone.
+Participants (N=94) recruited from Amazon Mechanical Turk were paid to participate in an online version of the children’s game of “Telephone”.
+Participants were instructed that they would hear some sound and their task was to reproduce it as accurately as possible using their computer microphone.
 Full instructions are provided in the Supplemental Materials.

 Each participant listened to and imitated four sounds: one from each of the four categories of environmental sounds.
 Sounds were assigned at random such that participants were unlikely to imitate the same person more than once.
-Participants were allowed to listen to each target sound multiple times, but were only allowed a single recording in response.
+Participants were allowed to listen to each target sound as many times as they wished, but were only allowed a single recording in response.
 Recordings that were too quiet (less than -30 dBFS) were not accepted.

-Imitations were monitored by an experimenter to catch any gross errors in recording before they were heard by the next generation of imitators.
-For example, recordings with loud sounds in the background were removed, and recordings were trimmed to the length of the imitation prior to the next generation.
-The experimenter also removed sounds that violated the rules of the experiment, e.g., by saying something in English.
-A total of 115 (24%) imitations were removed prior to subsequent analysis.
+Imitations were monitored by an experimenter to remove poor quality recordings (e.g., loud background sounds), and recordings that violated the rules of the experiment (e.g., an utterance in English).
+A total of 115 (24%) imitations were removed.
 The final sample contained 365 imitations along 105 contiguous transmission chains (Fig. 1).

 Figure 1 Vocal imitations collected in the transmission chain experiment.
 Seed sounds (16) were sampled from four categories of environmental sounds: glass, tear, water, zipper.
 Participants imitated each seed sound, and then the next generation of participants imitated the imitations, and so on, for up to 8 generations.
 Chains are unbalanced due to random assignment and the exclusion of some low quality recordings.